gogrlx/grlx/README.md

 ## Architecture

-`grlx-farmer` contains an embedded messaging Pub-Sub server ([NATS](https://github.com/nats-io/nats-server)), and an api server.
+`farmer` contains an embedded messaging Pub-Sub server ([NATS](https://github.com/nats-io/nats-server)), and an api server.
-Nodes running `grlx-sprout` subscribe to messages over the bus.
+Nodes running `sprout` subscribe to messages over the bus.
 Both the API server and the messaging bus use TLS encryption (elliptic curve by default), and sprouts authenticate using public-key cryptography.

 Jobs can be created with the `grlx` command-line interface, and typically come in the form of stateful targets, called 'recipes'.